sigoden/apitest/docs/client.md

 }
 ```

 - name: client name.
-Name will be referred by unit @client annotation.
+Name will be referred by @client unit annotation.
 If there is no
     client named "default", apitest will automatic include  `http` client as default.
 - kind: echo | http.
 - options: client options.
 Each kind of client have its own options.

-> `echo` is included by default.
+> `echo` client is inclued by default, have no options.

-> `http` client is powered by axios, so it's options is same to [axios request config](https://github.com/axios/axios#request-config);
+> `http` client is powered by axios, so its options is [axios request config](https://github.com/axios/axios#request-config);

 ## unit annotation

-use/customize the client in unit
+use/customize the client for test unit.

 ```js
 {